Nonlocal $H$-convergence for topologically nontrivial domains: Homogenisation theorems

 \section{Homogenisation theorems}

 In this section, we combine the results concerning well-posedness of electrostatic equations and on the topology of nonlocal $H$-convergence in the case where it can be guaranteed that $\mathcal{H}_D(\Omega)$ is finite-dimensional, only.
 Here, we let $\Omega\subseteq \R^3$ open.
-Furthermore, we shall assume in most of the statements in this section that $\Omega$ satisfies the \textbf{electric compactness property}; that is, By a contradiction argument, we infer that $\ran(\curlc)$ and -- by the closed range theorem -- $\ran(\curl)$ are closed.
+Furthermore, we shall assume in most of the statements in this section that $\Omega$ satisfies the \textbf{electric compactness property}; that is, By a contradiction argument, we infer that $\ran(\curlc)$ and -- by Proposition \ref{prop:crt} -- $\ran(\curl)$ are closed; see Proposition \ref{prop:compclos} and Example \ref{ex:rangeclosed}(b) for the details.
 Furthermore, it follows that $\mathcal{H}_D(\Omega)=\ker(\dive)\cap \ker(\curlc)$ is finite-dimensional.
 Moreover, we remark here that any $\Omega$ satisfying the electric compactness property is necessarily bounded.
-Hence, $\dom(\gradc)\hookrightarrow \hookrightarrow L_2(\Omega)$ by the Rellich--Kondrachov theorem.
-Thus, both $\ran(\gradc)$ and $\ran(\gradc^*)=\ran(\dive)$ are closed.
+Hence, by Poincar\'e's inequality, $\ran(\gradc)$ is closed.
 Consequently, $\Omega$ is range closed.
 We remark that the Maxwell compactness property is stronger than the electric compactness property.
 Thus, by the Picard--Weber--Weck selection theorem, for instance bounded weak Lipschitz domains $\Omega$ satisfy the electric compactness property.

 Next, we provide an explicit reformulation of Theorem \ref{thm:finite}.
 As short hand, we will use